itskylebrooks/enso/README.md

 ## Status

 **v0.9.0 (Beta)** — Core experience is stable and usable.
-Some features are placeholders (feedback page).
+The Feedback page now ships with full in-app submission flows.
 Content currently focuses on a curated set of techniques to demonstrate depth (variations, versions) rather than breadth.

 ---